project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/telemetry_data_consumption.md

   }
 ```

 * Every API key has a consumerId associated with it.
-The consumerId must be mapped to specific channelIds for which the exhaust access must be granted.
+The consumerId must be mapped to specific channelId for which the exhaust access must be granted.
 This is an authorization mechanism to restrict access of exhaust data of specific channels to a consumerId instead of a blanket access to all channels
 * Instrumenting Your App for Telemetry and Analytics
 * Telemetry service enabled
-* Partner/Content App must send Telemetry as per Using Telemetry SDK to record Telemetry
+* Partner/Content App must send Telemetry as per **Using Telemetry SDK** to record telemetry

 ## Workflow